Aluminium–magnesium alloys: Strengths and elongation at break in tensile test

 The strength is increased by alloying magnesium.
 At low Mg levels, the increase in strength is relatively strong with higher levels, it is getting weaker and weaker.
 However, magnesium increases strength very efficiently compared to other elements; per % Mg, so it is stronger than with alternative elements.
 Even with medium Mg content, the increase in strength by alloying manganese is higher than by additional magnesium, which is also one reason why most AlMg alloys still contain manganese.
 As a reason for the high increase in strength of magnesium, the high binding energy of vacancies at Mg atoms.
 These spaces are then no longer available as free spaces.
 However, these are favourable for plastic deformation.

-The yield strength increases linearly with increasing Mg content from about 45 N/mm² at 1% Mg to about 120 N/mm² at 4% Mg.
+The yield strength increases linearly with increasing Mg content from about 45 N/mm2 at 1% Mg to about 120 N/mm2 at 4% Mg.
 The tensile strength also increases linearly, but with a steeper gradient.
-With 1% Mg it is about 60 N/mm², with 4% Mg 240 N/mm².
+With 1% Mg it is about 60 N/mm2, with 4% Mg 240 N/mm2.
 There are different statements for the elongation at break : Research on alloys based on the purest shows an increasing elongation at break from about 20% elongation at 1% to 30% at 5% Mg Elongation at break: First it drops sharply from 38% elongation and 1% Mg to 34% elongation and about 1.8% Mg, reaches a minimum at 3% Mg with only 32% elongation and then rises again to about 35% Elongation at 5% Mg.

 The flow curves for AlMg show the behaviour typical of metallic materials of increasing the flow voltage with the true elongation or forming degree.
 For all alloys, the increase is relatively strong at low elongations and lower at higher elongations.
 However, the curves for higher alloy varieties are always above the low-dried.
 For example, with a true elongation of 0.2, AlMg0.5 has a flow voltage of about 100 N/mm2, AlMg one of 150 N/mm2, AlMg3 of 230 N/mm2 and AlMg4.5Mn0.4 of about 300 N/mm2.
 The higher the alloy content and the greater the elongation, the greater the resulting PLC effect and the Lüders effect.

 Influence of grain size

-In the case of pure aluminum, the grain size has a minor influence on the strength for metals.
+In the case of pure aluminium, the grain size has a minor influence on the strength for metals.
 In the case of alloys, the influence increases with the alloy content.
-At 5% Mg, materials with grain sizes of 50 µm achieve uniform elongations of around 0.25, at 250 µm they are around 0.28.
-AlMg8 already achieves uniform elongations of 0.3 with a grain diameter of 200 µm.
+At 5% Mg, materials with grain sizes of 50 μm achieve uniform elongations of around 0.25, at 250 μm they are around 0.28.
+AlMg8 already achieves uniform elongations of 0.3 with a grain diameter of 200 μm.
 With increasing grain size, both the Lüders strain and the Lüders effect decrease.